python3statement/pycon-2017/proposal.md

 Regardless of the failures it is _critical_ to provide users with the right error messages and _solutions_ to the problems that arise.
-Providing _early_ warnings to regular library users that things are soon to change helps helpful reduce user surprise and dissatisfaction, which should also stem the flow of the inevitable compatibility related bug reports.
+Providing _early_ warnings to regular library users that things are soon to change helps reduce user surprise and dissatisfaction, which should also stem the flow of the inevitable compatibility related bug reports.

 3. Under the Hood – Updating the Python Packaging stack
 -------------------------------------------------------

-While Pep 5xx describe a mechanism by which a package can be tagged as Python 3 only this currently does not work for various reasons.
-Indeed for a Python 3 only package to be installed 2 critical pieces of software need to understand this metadata:
+While Pep 5xx describes a mechanism by which a package can be tagged as Python 3 only, this currently does not work for a variety of reasons.
+Indeed, for a Python 3 only package to be installed, 2 critical pieces of software need to understand this metadata:

 A) The package manger

-For a package to install only on compatible python versions, the package need to have access to the compatibility information.
-Beyond some (previously mentioned "features", and alternate package manager (yum, apt, conda), pip <9.0 does not understand the `requires_python` metadata.
-It is _prefereable_ for the Package manager to get this information _before_ downloading and (trying to) install packages.
-Understanding how pip does get this information from the package repository and how pip makes its decision is useful for any team with internals deployments, and to be able to understand errors users can encounter.
+For a package to install only on compatible python versions, the package needs to access the compatibility information.
+Excepting some previously mentioned "pseudo-features", pip <9.0 cannot understand the `requires_python` metadata.
+It is _prefereable_ for the Package manager to get this information _before_ downloading or (trying to) install packages.
+It is useful to understand how pip gets this information from the package repository and how pip makes its decision.
+It is particularly useful for any team with internal deployments, in order to be able to understand the origin of the errors not-up-to-date users will encounter.

 Pip does parse what is called a `simple repository` format, lo list the available files  for a given package.
 Information about the package are